As we head into winter we all need to keep an eye on our driving and our car's maintenance.

 Above all, driving safely in winter needs a healthy dose of good judgement.
 Before heading off on any journey, check the weather forecast and the state of roads to determine it is safe to travel.

-Reported by Ian Green for our AA Directions Summer 2016 issue
+Reported by Ian Green for our Winter 2016 issue